GabeScott/standard-works-vault/General Conference/1981 April - The Responsibility of Young Aaronic Priesthood Bearers.md

 # The Responsibility of Young Aaronic Priesthood Bearers

-*By David B. Haight - Of the Quorum of the Twelve Apostles*
+By Elder David B. Haight - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1981 General Conference*